What Causes Narrow Palate? What are the Best Ways to Fix It?

 Even when there are no injuries or genetic issues, a kid can still suffer from a narrow palate.
 The aggressive thumb sucking causes pressure in the mouth that can disrupt palate development and teeth alignment, especially in the early years.

 In most cases, kids stop sucking their thumbs between the ages of 2 to 4.
-However, the children who don’t quit this nasty habit are at risk of improper mouth development that may result in a narrow palate.
+However, the children who don’t quit this habit are at risk of improper mouth development that may result in a narrow palate.

 High Arched Palate Problems